josephbjr3/josephbjr3/README.md

 LinkedIn: https://www.linkedin.com/in/josephbrinkley/

 Fun facts 🕺 <br>
-I'm a content creator (music and videos mainly) 🎸 📹
+I'm a content creator (music and videos mainly) 🎸 📹 <br>
-I like outdoor activies (the cover of one of my songs is the view from a mountain that I hike) ⛰️ Currently my favorite video game to play is FIFA!
+I like outdoor activies (the cover of one of my songs is the view from a mountain that I hike) ⛰️ <br>
+Currently my favorite video game to play is FIFA!
 (U.S.A.!) ⚽️